Unseating: United Kingdom

+Notable Unseatings

 At the 1918 election following the First World War, former Prime Minister, the Liberal leader and leader of the opposition H. H. Asquith lost a seat he had held since 1886.
 A biographer said of this "the blow was crippling, a personal humiliation which destroyed his hope of exercising any influence on the peace settlement."

 Chris Patten, Chairman of the Conservative Party and Gerry Adams, President of Sinn Fein were unseated in 1992.
 Michael Portillo, widely expected to be the next Conservative leader, lost his seat at the 1997 general election, an event which coined the expression "Portillo moment".

-At the 2015 general election, Ed Balls and Simon Hughes were unseated in political upsets.
+At the 2015 general election, Labour MP Ed Balls and Liberal Democrat MP Simon Hughes were unseated in political upsets.
+In 2017, Former leader of the Liberal Democrats Nick Clegg was unseated by the Labour Party.
 In 2019, the Liberal Democrat leader, Jo Swinson, was unseated by the Scottish National Party.
 At the 2024 general election, former Prime Minister Liz Truss, record number of Conservative MPs and cabinet members lost their seats.